css-materials/course-site/content/homework/reproducible-research/index.md

 ### What if my data file is large?

 Because of how Git tracks changes in files, GitHub will not allow you to commit and push a file larger than 100mb.
 If you try to do so, you will get an error message and the commit will not push.
 Worse yet, you now have to find a way to strip all trace of the data file from the Git repo (including previous commits) before you can sync up your fork.
-This is a pain in the ass.
+This is a pain.
 Avoid it as much as possible.

-If you follow options 1 and 2, then you do not need to store the data file in the repo because it is automatically downloaded by your script/Rmd document.
+If you follow options 1 and 2 above, then you do not need to store the data file in the repo because it is automatically downloaded by your script/Rmd document.

 If you have to store a large data file in your repo, use [**Git Large File Storage**](https://git-lfs.github.com/).
 It is a separate program you need to install via the shell, but the instructions are straight-forward.
 It integrates smoothly into GitHub, and makes version tracking of large files far easier.
 If you include it in a course-related repo (i.e. a fork of the homework repos), then there is no cost.
 If you want to use Git LFS for your own work, [there are separate fees charged by GitHub for storage and bandwidth usage.](https://help.github.com/articles/about-storage-and-bandwidth-usage/)

 # Aim higher!

 * You want to review and consolidate what you have learned so far, but try to push a bit outside your comfort zone.
-If in doubt, you can check in with me about your plan and I can help you assess if it is appropriate
+If in doubt, you can check in with me and I can help you assess if your plan is appropriate
 * Use a unique dataset, preferably something related to your own research interests
-*  It is impossible to provide a precise estimate of the time you should spend on this assignment, but you can take the average time you spent on each assignment so far as a reference.
+*  It is hard to provide a precise estimate of the time you should spend on this assignment, but you can take the average time you spent on each assignment so far as a reference.
 The time spent on this homework should be at least equal to that average time

 **Please notice**:
 The goal of this homework is to show and strengthen what you have learned so far in the course.
 We expect you to complete it alone (you can rely on classmates for advice, but the homework itself needs to be completed alone).
 We expect you to adopt coding strategies that make sense to you, and code that you fully understand and can debug on your own.